Adams State University Data & Information Overview

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At Adams State, approximately 53% of students took out student loans averaging $5,877 a year.
 That adds up to $23,508 over four years for those students.

 The student loan default rate at Adams State is 9.7%.
 This is about the same as the national default rate of 10.1%.

-How Much Money Do Adams State Graduates Make?students who graduate with a bachelor's degree from Adams State make about $35,200 a year during their first few years of employment after graduation.
+How Much Money Do Adams State Graduates Make?bachelor's degree recipients from Adams State make around $35,200 per year during the early years of their employment.
 This is about 12% less that the average pay for college graduates overall.
 However, graduates with your major may make more.

 Location of Adams State University

 Contact details for Adams State are given below.